nmfs-ost/noaa-fit-resources/_posts/2023-07-25-nmfs-opensci.md

 ---

 Federal agencies, including NOAA, have declared 2023 as [the Year of Open Science](https://open.science.gov/)!
 While the NOAA Fisheries Integrated Toolbox is key infrastructure for Open Science, it is not the whole picture.

-Learn more about open science at NOAA Fisheries by checking out [nmfs-opensci](https://nmfs-opensci.github.io/).
+Learn more about open science at NOAA Fisheries by checking out the [nmfs-opensci GitHub site](https://nmfs-opensci.github.io/) or the [NOAA Fisheries Open Science intranet site (NOAA internal only)](https://sites.google.com/noaa.gov/nmfs-hq-st-open-science/home).